MAUVE Scores for Generative Models: Theory and Practice: Practical Computation of the Divergence Frontier and its Summaries

 \subsubsection{Towards a Practical Algorithm}

-In order to develop a practical vector quantization-based estimation procedure for the divergence frontier $\Fcal_f(P, Q)$, we use a data-dependent partitioning $\Scal$ based on quantizing the samples in some embedding space.
+To develop a practical vector quantization-based estimation procedure for the divergence frontier $\Fcal_f(P, Q)$, we use a data-dependent partitioning $\Scal$ based on quantizing the samples in some embedding space.
 The overall procedure is summarized in \Cref{alg:mauve:quant}.

 Recall that we use vector quantization because the support size of real-world text or image distributions is extremely large.
-We employ embeddings from a pre-trained deep net to compute the vector quantization; such deep representations have been shown to capture the important properties of the data across modalities~\cite{zhang2018unreasonable,devlin2018bert}.
+We employ embeddings from a pre-trained deep neural network to compute the vector quantization; such deep representations have been shown to capture the important properties of the data across modalities~\cite{zhang2018unreasonable,devlin2018bert}.

 Concretely, we embed the samples using a model $\varphi: \Xcal \to \reals^d$ to get $\{\varphi(\xv_i)\}_{i=1}^n$ and $\{\varphi(\xv_j')\}_{j=1}^m$.
 Then, we jointly quantize the embedded samples to obtain a mapping $C: \Xcal \to [k]$.
 This induces a partitioning $\Scal = (S_1, \ldots, S_k)$ with $S_l = \{\xv \in \Xcal \,:\, C(\xv) = l\}$.
-For instance, with $k$-means clustering~\cite{manning2001foundations}, $C(\xv)$ denotes the index $l$ of a cluster center $\cv_l$ that is closest to embedding $\varphi(\xv)$ in terms of $L_2$ distance so that each partition $S_l \in \Scal$ is the Voronoi cell
+For instance, with $k$-means clustering~\cite{manning2001foundations,jurafsky2009speech}, $C(\xv)$ denotes the index $l$ of a cluster center $\cv_l$ that is closest to embedding $\varphi(\xv)$ in terms of $L_2$ distance so that each partition $S_l \in \Scal$ is the Voronoi cell

 Here, we assume that ties are broken arbitrarily.